ppetrovtv/pine_script_docs/source/language/Expressions_declarations_and_statements.rst

 ``<identifier>`` is the name of the declared variable, see :doc:`Identifiers`.

 ``<type>`` can be one of the predefined keywords: ``float``, ``int``, ``bool``, ``color``, ``string``, ``line`` or ``label``.
-However, in most cases, explicit type declaration is redundant because type is automatically inferred from the ``<expression>`` on the right of the ``=`` at compile time, so the decision to use them is often a matter of preference.
+However, in most cases, an explicit type declaration is redundant because type is automatically inferred from the ``<expression>`` on the right of the ``=`` at compile time, so the decision to use them is often a matter of preference.
 For example::

     baseLine0 = na          // compile time error!